GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-tidal-composites/_description.md

 #### Datasets

-Annual files for each of the 25 product bands are available on Amazon Web Services in two formats: 32 km2 tiles and continental mosaics.
+Annual files for each of the 25 product bands are available in DEA's Amazon S3 bucket in two formats: 32 km&sup2; tiles and continental mosaics.
-Additionally, multi-band continental imagery composites are also available.
+Multi-band continental imagery composites are also available.
 For access and usage information, see the [Access tab](./?tab=access)

-32 km2 grid tiles are available as downloadable geotiff files, for example:
+32 km&sup2; grid tiles are available as downloadable GeoTIFF files, for example:

 ```
-`ga_s2_tidal_composites_cyear_3_x080y125_2022--P1Y_final_low-red-edge-3.tif`
+ga_s2_tidal_composites_cyear_3_x080y125_2022--P1Y_final_low-red-edge-3.tif
 ```

 Single-band annual continental data mosaics are delivered to support access and navigability of DEA Tidal Composites data in geospatial information system (GIS) environments.
-These datasets, delivered in cloud-optimised geotiff (COG) format, are recommended for fast and efficient data streaming of single-band layers of the DEA Tidal Composites product.
+These datasets, delivered in cloud-optimised GeoTIFF (COG) format, are recommended for fast and efficient data streaming of single-band layers of the DEA Tidal Composites product.
-An example of the COG file naming convention is:
+Here's an example of the COG file naming convention:

 ```
-`ga_s2_tidal_composites_cyear_3_2022_low-red-edge-3.tif`
+ga_s2_tidal_composites_cyear_3_2022_low-red-edge-3.tif
 ```

-Multi-band annual continental data mosaics are provided for fast and efficient streaming of true (red-green-blue) and false colour (green-swir-nir) imagery composites.
+Multi-band annual continental data mosaics are provided for fast and efficient streaming of true colour (red/green/blue) and false colour (green/SWIR/NIR) imagery composites.
-Delivered in virtual raster format (VRT), these files stream and compile multiple single-band COG datasets and are recommended to streamline imagery exploration in GIS environments.
+Delivered in virtual raster format (VRT), these files stream and compile multiple single-band COG datasets and are used to simplify imagery exploration in GIS environments.
-The VRT file naming convention looks like:
+Here's an example of the VRT file naming convention:

 ```
-`ga_s2_tidal_composites_cyear_3_2022_vrt-low-truecolour.vrt`
+ga_s2_tidal_composites_cyear_3_2022_vrt-low-truecolour.vrt
 ```

 ### Ensemble tide modelling